mehmetegeacican/Design-Patterns-JS-TS/Structural/Composite/Readme.md

 ## Structure
 <li> 1-> Component: Interface that descriibes the common operations to simle and complex elements of the tree </li>
 <li> 2-> The Leaf: The basic element of the tree that doesn't have ub elements.
 Simplest element </li>
-<li> 3-> Composte: The elements that has sub elements, leaves or other  containers.
+<li> 3-> Composite: The elements that has sub elements, leaves or other  containers.
 It delegates the wok to its children </li>
-<li> 4-> The Client: The client code</li>

 ## Code Example